2002–03 FC Basel season

 The 2002–03 season was FC Basel's 110th season of competition, and the club's 9th consecutive season in the Nationalliga A, the top flight of Swiss football.
 Basel played their home games in the newly constructed St. Jakob-Park complex.
-René C. Jäggi had been the club chairman for the previous six seasons, but stood down at the AGM in October, and businessman Werner Edelmann was elected as the new chairman.
+René C. Jäggi, who had been the club chairman for the previous six seasons, stood down at the AGM in October, and businessman Werner Edelmann was elected as the new chairman.

 The club sought to retain the Swiss Nationalliga A and Swiss Cup titles after winning the double the previous season.
 They also sought to compete in the Champions League for as long as possible, as well as reach its group stage.

 Basel ended the domestic league season as runners-up in the league and winners of the Swiss Cup.
 They also reached the second group stage of the Champions League.